 “A Day of Frolic”

 Perhaps South Carolina’s most well-known and best-loved author, Archibald Rutledge, also left a bounty of Christmas stories that brings less complicated and elemental holiday celebrations to life.
 Rutledge was born in McClellanville in 1883 and spent most of his life at the family plantation, Hampton, on the Santee River.
 Fortunately, the best of his writings on the holiday appeared as a collection in 2010 as Carolina Christmas published by the USC Press.
-The introduction notes that although the time of simpler days and ways is gone, reading Rutledge’s works is to visit a time and place of wonder.
+In the introduction, Jim Casada notes that although the time of simpler days and ways is gone, reading Rutledge’s works is to visit a time and place of wonder.

 Some of the anthology’s highlights are “My Christmas Birds and Trees” (1928), “My Winter Woods” (1919), “Christmas with My Colonel” (1936), and “A Wildwood Christmas” (1942).
 Perhaps the best is “A Plantation Christmas” (1921).
 This memoir recounts the holidays at Hampton when Rutledge was a boy; and, although it is written in prose, “A Plantation Christmas” is akin to poetry.
 Rutledge writes that the typical Christmas morning reveals “all the dim sweet plantation steeped in færie light … the golden broom sedge fringing the fields; the misty river rolling softly; the sleeping trees jeweled with dew; the uncertain pearly sky — all these have a magical look.
 A silvery silence holds the world divinely, in virginal beauty.”
 While Peterkin focuses more on the holiday’s social aspects, Rutledge’s great love is nature, the fields, woods, and waters of home during the season.